stocnet/migraph/README.md

 ## About the package

-This package extends existing network analysis packages for analysing multimodal and multilevel networks.
+This package works with and extends existing network analysis packages for analysing multimodal and multilevel networks.
+It provides a common, standard syntax for working with both one-mode and two-mode networks.

 <img style="border:10px solid white;" src="https://jameshollway.com/media/9781108833509pvs01.jpg" align="left" width="125"/>